TheArturZh/RTerrainGenerator/README.md

 If you are using **MacOS** and installed GNU Make using Homebrew, you should use `gmake` and `gmake test` commands instead.

-The **make** utility will download all other dependencies and build the project.
+The **make** utility will download all other dependencies (currently only Rojo) and build the project.